zoltan-ky/django-dialogform/README.rst

 The admin widgets within ``Note4AdminForm`` are ``AdminSplitDateTime``, ``AutocompleteSelectMultiple`` and ``RelatedFieldWidgetWrapper``, representative of more 'complex' admin widgets.

-These are the same widgets that are used within the auto-generated admin form for NoteAdmin - invoked through a ``dialog/iframe``-type dialog anchor that targets the admin (auto-named) ``admin:demo_note_change`` view.
+These are the same widgets that are used within the auto-generated admin form for NoteAdmin - invoked through a ``iframe``-type dialog anchor that targets the admin (auto-named) ``admin:demo_note_change`` view.

 Admin Dialog Templates
 ''''''''''''''''''''''

-These need to be modified to be used with ``dialog/iframe``-type dialogs as these types load complete admin form documents into <iframe> contentDocuments within the dialog.
+These need to be modified to be used with ``iframe``-type dialogs as these types load complete admin form documents into <iframe> contentDocuments within the dialog.

 The modification involves eliminating non-form related admin blocks within the standard admin templates and adding the dialog-required 'Cancel' and 'OK' buttons.
-The included ``dialogform/templates/dialogform/demo/admin_note_change.html`` is an example, it extends the standard template:
+The included ``dialogform/templates/dialogform/demo/admin_note_change.html`` is an example, it extends the standard ``admin/change_form.html`` template:

 ::
     {% extends "admin/change_form.html" %}